Why 52 Weeks of Wisdom & Wellness Makes the Perfect Holiday Gift

 I believe that a deliberate practice of gratitude can truly change your life.
 Many years ago I began a daily gratitude journal and after a short time I realized that throughout my day I was looking for things to be able to write down in my journal.
 What a life-changer to be on the look-out for what is good versus what is lack.
 Now after 18 years of a daily gratitude practice, if I find that in times of fear or sadness, I can open up any of one of those journals and be reminded of all that I really do have in my life.

 I encourage you to spend some time each day acknowledging a few things in your life that you can be grateful for, including yourself!
 If you are not sure what to be grateful for beyond the obvious, then I say use your senses!
 What did you smell today?
-Or what did you feel today?
-What was something that you tasted today that was amazing?
+Did you feel something amazing today?
+Describe something that you tasted today that was amazing?
 To deepen your practice, you can include why you are grateful.
 I love to acknowledge that I am grateful for my friends because they help me to feel connected.

-When we think of abundance we often think of the tangible, material, often obvious things in our life to be grateful for; house, food, car, employment, etc. I would like to offer up acknowledging the abundance of less visible things, such as the love you feel for someone, the colors that surround your life, the sounds of music and laughter, the aroma that fills your home from a hearty soup, or the growth that you have shown this year.
+When we think of abundance we often think of the tangible, material, often obvious things in our life to be grateful for; house, food, car, employment, etc. I would like to offer up acknowledging the abundance of less visible things; the love you feel for someone, the colors that surround your life, the sounds of music and laughter, the aroma that fills your home from a hearty soup, or the growth that you have shown this year.

 Soak in all that is untouchable.
 Fill your heart with the fullness of simply being alive and experiencing the sensations each day offers.